Mijalski/MyBlog/content/posts/dependency-injection.md

 Dependency injection (DI) software design pattern is one of the most used ones and requires no introduction, but if you need any [check out MDNS article about this topic](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).

-To achieve Inversion of Control, developers use Containers, in which we define services and the abstractions that they fulfill so that they can be injected (created) at runtime. .NET Core and .NET5+ has a simple container built-in that allows registering dependencies one by one, but the application can quickly outgrow this approach, plus it creates an additional responsibility of remembering to register our new service each time we create one.
+To achieve Inversion of Control we can use DI Containers, in which we define services and the abstractions that they fulfill so that they can be injected (created) at runtime. .NET Core and .NET5+ has a simple container built-in that allows registering dependencies one by one, but the application can quickly outgrow this approach, plus it creates an additional responsibility of remembering to register our new service each time we create one.

 Here's an example of registering dependencies one by one, which is fine up to a certain point.